HL7/fhir-for-fair/input/pagecontent/rw-overview.md

 health data and others (see [Methodology](methodology.html) for more details).

-In this section a selected set of these real-world cases have been
+A selected set of these real-world cases (listed below) have been summarized for exemplary purposes, providing for each of them the following information:

-summarized:
+1. A short description of the scenario

+2. A summary of the main findings, gaps and lessons learned.

+3. A description of where and how HL7 FHIR can be or has been used to better support the FAIR principles.

+The selected real-world cases are described in the following pages:

 1. The [FAIR4Health Project](FAIR4Health.html)